SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk4 angledevil.md

 I sat there, cheeks burning, as I stared at the audience of ghosts, all judging me. *I really did ruin that competition for everyone...
 Maybe performing isn't for me.
 Before all this I was happy just playing to records alone in my basement.*

 After sniffling, I slowly rose from the cold floor and picked up Miles' binder.
-I dragged myself to the piano and collected the scattered papers off the brown plywood floor, and I sorted them into the binder, there was a folder for every genre of music, finally placing the binder back where it belong on the piano.
+I dragged myself to the piano and collected the scattered papers off the brown plywood floor, and I sorted them into the binder.
+There was a folder for every genre of music, finally placing the binder back where it belonged on the piano.

 ***